 What we wear makes a statement about who we are.
 All clothing should be modest and appropriate for a Christian school.
 Modest means that the clothing covers the body without drawing attention to the individual.
 Clothing should be neither too tight nor too loose.
 Appropriate means that the clothing fits the occasion, reflects the character of the student, and supports the values of River City Believers Academy.
+RCBA Admin will serve as the final arbiter on appropriateness of any dress code concerns.
 A few specific guidelines to keep in mind are: